gotoconnecttestuser-arch/Dina_Lunken_DDS_SMS_PrivacyPolicy/README.md

-Dina Lunken DDS Privacy Policy
+Dina Lunken DDS PC Privacy Policy

 Effective Date: Effective Date:01/14/2026

 We are committed to protecting your privacy.
 Your personal and mobile information will not be shared with third parties for marketing purposes under any circumstances.
 Your data will not be transferred to external organizations.
 We may use trusted service providers solely for the operation and improvement of our services, and these providers are not permitted to use your data for any other purpose.

+By providing your phone number, you consent to receive customer care messages and other conversational messages from Dina Lunken DDS PC.

 If you have any questions or concerns regarding your personal information or this privacy policy, please contact us at: